 But, after having one of my two major questions on canning answered this week has me raring to tackle the second!

-Things to Consider Before You Pressure Can on a Glass Top Stove
+Can you Pressure Can on a Glass Top Stove?

 Glass top stoves are fine to pressure can on if you follow these important rules: